The Video Conferencing Evolution

 - Number of video feeds: Many video conferencing services say their meetings can host hundreds of participants at once, but there may actually be a cap on the number of video feeds.
 If that’s an important factor, make sure to ask before you commit.

 - Recording: Do you need to record a meeting or webinar so that people can review the content at a later date?
 Many services now offer this capability, but there can be limits to the length, quality or amount of data that can be saved.

 - Application integration: Speaking of integration, many of today’s video conferencing solutions integrate well with third-party applications, like Microsoft Outlook and PowerPoint.
 This can help if want an easy way to schedule meetings easily or import presentations and documents.

 - Customer support: Finally, consider the quality of your provider’s customer support.
 When things go wrong, you need a service that can troubleshoot and resolve issues quickly.
 A poor user experience can negatively impact your reputation, so choose wisely!

-Thanks for taking a look at our video conferencing overview.
+Thanks for taking a look at our video conferencing evolution overview.
 As technologies like 5G become more common, we’re bound to see video conferencing become even more useful and ubiquitous.

 If you’ve ever wondered just how far video conferencing can go, we may have an answer for you.
-Just for kicks, we recently tested the limits of video conferencing by sending up a weather balloon to see how well we could maintain a call as it transitioned from a WiFi to a Cellular and finally a Satellite connection.
+Just for kicks, we recently tested the limits of video conferencing by sending a weather balloon up to see how well we could maintain a call as it transitioned from a WiFi to a Cellular and finally a Satellite connection.
 The result was explosive!
 See the full video here.